 - Go to WPML’s technical support forum and start a new thread.
 Describe the performance problem you’re seeing and where we can see it too.

-- Select the contents of this tab.
-Be sure to include everything from the 'queries', including the 'errors' section and the entire list of queries.
+- Select the contents of this screen.
+Be sure to include everything from the ‘queries’, including the execution order and the execution time for each query.

 - Copy (ctrl+C) your selection

-- Go to pastebin.com and paste (ctrl+V) your selection into the text area, and then press the Submit button.
+- Go to pastebin.com and paste (ctrl+V) your selection into the New Paste text area and then press the Create New Paste button.

 - Copy the URL from the address bar of your browser.